psidh/CoalRake/README.md

 - Backend:
   - Node.js (or your chosen backend technology)
-  - Database Management System (e.g., PostgreSQL, MongoDB)
+  - Database Management System (MongoDB)

 - Algorithms:
   - Dijkstra's Algorithm or A* Search for path optimization